One of our 16 Ways to See the Hollywood Sign

 Let’s face it – eventually you or someone you know is going to want to hike to the Hollywood Sign.
 It’s sort of a right of passage for Angelenos and tourists alike.
 Although many people are confused and disappointed to learn that it’s not actually possible to hike to the Sign itself (a chain link fence and lots of security cameras prevent hikers from reaching the giant letters), this route takes you to the peak directly behind the sign for some beautiful views of the city and a day well-spent outside.

 While this route is a bit lengthier than other approaches, it does avoid the contentious and – as of late – downright nasty access battle currently raging in the Beachwood Canyon neighborhood of Los Angeles.
 Residents there are upset that hikers were parking on narrow, winding neighborhood streets to access a public park on established trails, and have taken to hiring private security guards to block that access, post intimidating (and unofficial but official-looking) signs to discourage visitors, petitioned Google to remove directions from Google Maps, and have filed a lawsuit against the city to close those trails.
+As of now, the gate to the Hollyridge Trail at the top of Beachwood Drive has been closed to pedestrian access by court order, effectively closing that entrance to Griffith Park.

-The debate is ongoing, but for now you can (and should) skip all that hullabaloo and head to Canyon Drive north of Franklin.
+For now you can (and should) skip all that hullabaloo and head to Canyon Drive north of Franklin.
 At the end of this road inside Griffith Park, there’s a small parking lot near the gated trailhead as well as a larger spillover lot just a bit further south.
 Park here and hike north – but before you do, backtrack south a bit the gate, hang a sharp left onto a dirt road.

 This is not on the route to the Hollywood Sign, but this very short side-trip will take you to another Hollywood landmark – the Bronson Caves – perhaps better known to most as the BATCAVE.